- TLDR

 Client Segment: Larger family offices, UHNWIs, wealth managers, private banks

-Masttro serves single- and multi-family offices, wealth professionals serving wealth owners, and larger institutions.
+Masttro serves family offices, wealth professionals serving wealth owners, and larger institutions.
 Offering a holistic view of your wealth, the platform helps with portfolio and task management, secure sharing and storage of documents, and easy integration with other tech platforms.

-Key capabilities: Lots of report templates, Use of AI technology to extract fund reports, Wealth Map, Cryptocurrency tracking
+Key capabilities: Wide range of report templates, DocAI-powered extraction of fund reports, Global Wealth Map, and cryptocurrency tracking

 Orca